Achieving Optimal Sample Complexity for a Broader Class of Signals in Sparse Phase Retrieval: Discussion

 In particular, gESP achieves the information-theoretical bound $\Omega(k\log n)$ when $s(\ceiling{\sqrt{k}}) = \Theta(1)$, while the state-of-the-art result

-requires $s(1) = \Theta(1)$, which is a more strict condition.
-The improvement results from taking $p$ entries in {\bf Step 1} into consideration, thus relaxing the condition on $x_{(1)}$ to $x_{(1)}, x_{(1)},\dots, x_{(p)}$.
-Fig.~\ref{fig:illustration} gives a comprehensive illustration.
+requires $s(1) = \Theta(1)$, which is a stricter condition.
+The improvement results from considering $p$ entries in {\bf Step 1}, thus relaxing the condition on $x_{(1)}$ to the set $\{x_{(1)}, \dots, x_{(p)}\}$.
+Fig.~\ref{fig:illustration} provides a comprehensive illustration.

-Moreover, even in the case where $s(p)$ is unknown, our results (Corollary~\ref{coro:2} and~\ref{coro:3}) can also perform better in many cases.
+Moreover, even when $s(p)$ is unknown, our results (Corollary~\ref{coro:2} and~\ref{coro:3}) can still perform better in many cases.
 In the following, we set $p=k$ and consider Corollary~\ref{coro:2} for a simple discussion, although we can prove the strict superiority of the result derived in Corollary~\ref{coro:3} (see Section~\ref{sec:DissB}).
 The result in Corollary~\ref{coro:2} is

-Therefore,~\eqref{dis-gesp} outperforms the state-of-the-art result~\eqref{sota} once $\Theta(s^2(\lceil{\sqrt{k}}\rceil)) < \Theta(s(1))$.
-Here, we offer an example to demonstrate the existence of such signals. \begin{example} Assume that both $\sqrt{k}$ and $\sqrt[6]{k}$ are integers\footnote{In fact, we can also construction such examples even though this assumption does not hold.
-However, omitting it will lead to unnecessary complications in the construction (e.g., involving terms like $\ceiling{\sqrt{k}}\pm 1$).
-The same phenomenon also occurs in Example~\ref{eg:2}.
-For the sake of simplicity, we make this assumption}.
-The target signal $\x$ satisfies